Rainbow Line: Background

 Rainbow Line is a bay horse with a white blaze and white socks on his hind legs bred in Japan by Northern Farm.
 As a yearling in 2014 the colt was consigned to the JRA Select Sale and was bought for ¥54,000,000 by Sanseisha Co.
 He entered the ownership of Masahiro Mita and was sent into training with Hidekazu Asami.
 Rainbow Line usually raced in blinkers.

 His sire, Stay Gold, a son of the thirteen-time Leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
 Standing at stud at the Big Red Farm in Hokkaido, he produced numerous important winners including Gold Ship, Orfevre, and Nakayama Festa.

-Rainbow Line's dam Regenbogen showed modest racing one minor race from four starts as a three-year-old in 2005.
+Rainbow Line's dam Regenbogen showed modest racing results, one minor race from four starts as a three-year-old in 2005.
 She proved a successful broodmare whose other foals Animate Bio who won the Rose Stakes and finished second in the Shuka Sho.
 Regenbogen was a great-granddaughter of the imported French-bred mare Petite Amie, who was in turn a female-line descendant of the British mare Jury, making her distantly related to many good winners including Roland Gardens and Kooyonga.